06-15-24 | Blog Post

 5. Rise of Platform as a Service

-Platform as a service (PaaS) is also expected to see more growth in 2021.
+Platform as a service (PaaS) is also expected to see more growth in coming years.
 PaaS allows companies to use third-party providers to provide cloud-based development platforms.

 Available through both private and public cloud platforms, PaaS increases stability across the development platform making it easier to develop applications, store data, and test software.